rschristopher/rschristopher.github.io/src/saving/index.md

 Maybe one day we will, and we'll realize there was a fundamental flaw that everyone missed.
-But until then, Bitcoin remains as true as anything we can know, making it the the hardest and most secure money in the world.
+But until then, Bitcoin remains as true as anything we can know, making it the hardest and most secure money in the world.

 Ready to get started?
 But where to start?